jadecobra/python_tdd_exercises/source/how_to/make_tdd/install_wsl.rst

 .. include:: ../links.rst

 #################################################################################
-how to install Windows Subsystem Linux on a Windows Machine
+how to install Windows Subsystem Linux on Windows
 #################################################################################

 Here is a manual way to install to install Linux_ with `Windows Subsystem Linux`_